 The first is to set the maxFetchDepth for the FetchPlan.
 This value specifies how far out from the root object the related objects will be fetched.
 A positive value means that this number of relationships will be traversed from the root object.
 A value of -1 means that no limit will be placed on the fetching traversal.
 The default is 1.
-Let's take an example
+Let's take an example and we want to detach field1 of instances of MyClass1, down 2 levels - so detaching the initial "field1" MyClass2 object, and its "field2" MyClass3 instance.
+So we define our fetch-groups like this and we then define the maxFetchDepth as 2, like this pm.getFetchPlan().setMaxFetchDepth(2);

 '''

 public class MyClass1

 {

 MyClass2 field1;

 ...

 }

 public class MyClass2

 {

 MyClass3 field2;

 ...

 }

 public class MyClass3

 {

 MyClass4 field3;

 ...

 }

 '''